 "I married my dear wife Janelle in the summer of 2002.
 Together we were able to keep up with the weeds and harvesting.
 The spring of 2003 saw 50,000 more seedlings go out of the greenhouse and into the fields, bringing us up to

 70 species on 6 acres.
 We nearly doubled in size in 2005, putting out another 100,000 seedlings.
 Doing that many seedlings required us to purchase some more machinery like a rotary transplanter and to hire some help.
 It seems like we are continually growing into new fields..."

-After 10 years of wholesale growing, we began to retail our wildflower seeds to those that were interested in our local area.
+After 10 years of wholesale growing, Everwilde Farms began to retail our wildflower seeds to those that were interested in our local area.
 We also started selling our wildflower seeds on the web.
 We found that people had a tremendous interest in our seeds, and our lifestyle.
 We started a Wildflower Journal where people could keep up to date on the happenings around our wildflower farm.
 We had such an interest that we began to carry seeds that were native to other parts of the US, as we had requests from all over the country for wildflower seeds that were native to their own locations.
-We increased the number of species that we had to offer, and began to get requests for vegetable seeds as well.
+We increased the species of plant seeds for sale that we had to offer, and began to get requests for vegetable seeds as well.

 Everwilde Farms began to sell GMO-free vegetable seeds and herb seeds alongside the flower and grass seeds, and this was well-received by our customers.
 We focused on open pollinated and heirloom vegetable varieties, as it mirrored the seed saving work that we were doing with the natives.
 Things grew, and we broadened our selections by getting seeds in from growers in the Western US.
 We also bought a small farm in Central WA.